 Students are taught the essentials of control systems and how to design analog and digital systems.
 AutoCAD® applications provide students with the knowledge of engineering technology.
 Technical electives include courses such as Mechanical Design, Programmable Logic Controllers, and Materials Management.
 Students are expected to choose two of the specified courses to accompany their degree program.

-Have a high school diploma or its recognized equivalent
+- Have a high school diploma or its recognized equivalent

-Some programs may require 15 credits of general education prior to enrollment
+- Some programs may require 15 credits of general education prior to enrollment

-Penn Foster College is nationally accredited by the Distance Education Accrediting Commission (DEAC) and licensed by the Arizona State Board for Private Postseconday Education.
+Penn Foster College is licensed by the Arizona State Board of Private Postsecondary Education.